SreeSingamsetty/Master-Thesis/readme.txt

 4.Extracting subject and object from this file :extracting_subject_object.py  input: short_abstracts_copy_tab.csv output:concatenated_sa.csv

-5.Creating a edge list with numbers as node labels : edgelist_from_graph.py input: concatenated_sa.csv output: edges.csv
+5.Creating an edge list with numbers as node labels : edgelist_from_graph.py input: concatenated_sa.csv output: edges.csv

 This edgelist will be the input for node-to-vec